hayym7/sea/web/content/_index.md

 Hi there!
 I am Bilol Bakhrillaev, a high school senior from Uzbekistan.

 My interests are centered around quantum computing and computer engineering.
-I have experience in linux ricing <link>, problem solving <link>, data science <link>.
+I have experience in linux ricing , problem solving , data science .
 Beyond that, I actively run, work on passion projects, and learn new stuff.